 ii.
 That no inconsistencies have been found in the accounting books or records of the company;

--Beginning of the process
+Beginning the process

 – About the Reorganization Process:

-Among the effects of the filing of the notice of intent, is the suspension of the initiation of other reorganization or liquidation processes such as the bankruptcy financial protection for a maximum period of six months, which shall operate as of right and shall be counted from the date of publication of the notice of intent referred to in Article 12 of the Law in question.
+By operation of law, the filing of the notice of intent prevents the initiation of other reorganization or liquidation processes such as the bankruptcy financial protection for a maximum period of six months, , is that by operation of law it prevents the initiation of other reorganization or liquidation processes such as the bankruptcy financial protection for a maximum period of six months, to be counted as from the date of publication of said notice of intent referred to in Article 12 of Law 212 of the 29th of April, 2021.

 -Ratification of the Continuity Plan.

--Termination of the Conciliated Reorganization process and its effects.
+Termination of the Conciliated Reorganization process and its effects.